pmarkert/async-regex-replace/README.md

 });
 ```

-NOTE: While this particular example does not actually use any asynchronous functionality in the replacement callback,
+NOTE: In this particular example, the gratuitous use of setTimeout is just to demonstrate the asynchronous functionality in the replacement callback.
-it should be apparent how asynchronous support is achieved via the callbacks.